What is Wildcrafted Sea Moss? Is it Good for Our Planet?

 With all of the attention on wildcrafting in the sea moss space, many people are left wondering ‘just what is wildcrafted sea moss?’
 The challenge is that this question has an underbelly that very few people are aware of.

 We will look at that some more in a little while.
-But first, let’s check out the story behind wildcrafting sea moss.
+But first, let’s check out the story behind what is wildcrafting sea moss.

 What is Wildcrafted Sea Moss?